saivnct/kafka-debezium-lab-tut/6-tut-debezium-src-postgres-sink-elasticsearch.md

 ## Adding a new record

-Insert a new record into MySQL:
+Insert a new record into Postgres:

 ```shell
 docker compose exec postgres bash -c 'psql -U postgres postgres'